sitegui/backuper/server/docs/calls.md

 ## 6: commitUpload(string uploadId) -> ()
 Throws: NOT_LOGGED_IN, INVALID_SESSION, WRONG_SIZE
-Close the given upload session and commit the submited file
+Close the given upload session and commit the submited file This call will only return after the file is completely copied to final destination It may take a lot o time, the suggested timeout is 2min

 ## 7: removeFile(Buffer filePath) -> ()
 Throws: NOT_LOGGED_IN